liviajohn/Java-Labs-Assignments/README.md

 **Assignment 4**
 Objective: Implements an internationalized number guessing game that supports English, Spanish, French, and Simplified Chinese, leveraging object-oriented programming and polymorphism to display interface strings in the user-selected language, allowing multiple guesses until the correct number is identified.

+**Assignment 5**
+Objective:  Enables users to manage and visualize a family tree using data structures to represent individual family members and their relationships.

+**Assignment 6**
+Objective: Implements the Connect 4 game in Java, allowing two players to take turns dropping tokens into a grid with the aim of aligning four tokens in a row, either horizontally, vertically, or diagonally.

+**Assignment 7**
+Objective: Calculates all prime numbers below 10,000, identifies a random non-prime number, and determines which prime numbers combine to create it.

 **Lab 2**
 Objective: Developed a program for a tiny convenience store that only sells bread and milk